Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 Deferred income tax payments

-Self Assessment payments due on 31 July 2020 (that is, income tax payments on account) can be deferred until 31 January 2021.
+Self Assessment payments that were due on 31 July 2020 (that is, income tax payments on account) can be deferred until 31 January 2021.

 Anybody who fills in a Self Assessment return and is liable for payments on account can make use of this, not just the self-employed.